Applying for aid

 - Income and tax information is required on the FAFSA.

-- Use IRS Data Retrieval- Beginning February 1, you will be able to transfer IRS tax return data directly from the IRS website into the fields on the FAFSA.
+- Use IRS Data Retrieval- If you have filed taxes you will be able to transfer IRS tax return data directly from the IRS website into the fields on the FAFSA.
 On the FAFSA, in the Financial Information section, click "Link to IRS."
 On the IRS website, fill out the form and click "Transfer my tax information into the FAFSA."

 - You may estimate your tax information and then go back later to make corrections.